freelawproject/inception/README.md

 docker exec -it inception-embedding-service uv add "transformers>=4.48.0,<5.0.0"
 ```

-Step 4: Sync the new dependencies
+2. Alternatively, add the dependency to your list of dependencies in `pyproject.toml`:
+`"transformers>=4.48.0,<5.0.0"`
+Then run:
 ```bash
 docker exec -it inception-embedding-service uv lock
 ```
-Should see the new dependencies in `uv.lock` and `pyproject.toml`
+This will rebuild the `uv.lock` file, adding the new dependency and updating other dependencies if available, while ensuring they match the specified version constraints.

-2. Alternatively, use uv to update dependencies outside of Docker
+3. Alternatively, use uv to add or update dependencies outside of Docker if dependency conflicts arise when resolving them within Docker.
+This can happen when the development container platform mismatches the production or testing target platform.

 ```bash
 uv add "transformers>=4.48.0,<5.0.0"
 ```